How much does a Magento website cost?

 Prices range between £15 and £100 depending on the size of the site.
-You will probably want to do research in to quotes, but your web developer should be able to do this for you as part of your package.
+You'll probably want to research quotes, but your web developer should be able to do this for you as part of your package.

 What are Magento extensions?

 Magento extensions are a way of adding different and additional features to your ecommerce website, but also ways of managing and enhancing functionality.
 Some will be used at the front end of the store, in terms of the customer experience and their self-administration.
 Other Magento extensions are used at the back-end of the site in order to streamline systems and make things easier from a technical point of view.